Stuart Cullen Counsel

 Expertise and Professional Background

-Stuart Cullen is counsel in our BVI Litigation and Insolvency team and is currently seconded to our Hong Kong office.
+Stuart Cullen is counsel in our BVI Litigation and Insolvency team.
 He joined Harneys in April 2015 having practised for over six years at the Independent Bar in London, where his work focussed on chancery and commercial matters.
 He was regularly instructed and appeared in court on both corporate and personal insolvency matters.
 In addition he spent two years as an employed barrister in the City, where he worked on major insolvency related cases including the Landsbanki insolvency and related litigation (at Squire Sanders) and the BTA Bank v Ablyazov litigation and receivership (at Stephenson Harwood).

 Stuart originally qualified and started practice at the Bar in Dublin.
-He remains a door tenant in chambers in London and an external member of the Law Library, Dublin.
+He was an external member of the Law Library, Dublin for ten years and remains a door tenant at chambers in London.

 - Presently acting, including appearing in court, for the provisional liquidators in the application for the winding up of two BVI companies with debts in excess of US$1.5 billion.
 The debtor companies are linked to the Brazilian OAS Group – currently subject to a judicially supervised restructuring procedure in Sao Paolo – which was a focus of the lava jato corruption investigation.
 Involving proceedings in BVI, Brazil and New York, the case has raised significant cross-border insolvency issues and questions as to the residual powers of directors of BVI companies subject to insolvency processes.